Yorke’s Student Support Services is Exemplary

 Restaurants & Cafes

-A wide selection of restaurants and cafes are located within walking distance of the campus in Elizabeth Street and Queen Street.
+A wide selection of restaurants and cafes are located within walking distance of the campus in Hardware Lane and Elizabeth Street

 - Bank of Melbourne- 360 Burke Street.